 How to Save a Brush Preset After You’ve Created It

-Defining and adjusting the brush to your liking takes time and might require some trial and error.
+Defining and adjusting the brush to your liking takes time.
+And it might require some trial and error.
 It would be a shame to go through this process every time you have to whiten teeth.

-Once you’ve defined and adjusted a brush you can save it as a preset that will be available for you to use in the future.
+Once you’ve defined and adjusted a brush, you can save it as a preset.
+This makes it available for you to use in the future.

-To save the new brush, you need to click on the area where you clicked to select the Brush Adjustment Effect (see paragraph 2).
-Then click on “Save Current Settings as New Preset”, located second from the bottom in the list.
+To save the new brush, you need to click on the area where you clicked to select the Brush Adjustment Effect.
+Then click on “Save Current Settings as New Preset.”
+This is located second from the bottom of the list.

-Once you click on this option a window will open where you can give a name to your new preset.
-Save it by clicking on “Create”.
+Once you click on this option, a pop-up window appears and you can name your new preset.
+Save it by clicking on “Create.”

-In order to whiten eyes you need to follow the same procedure as for whitening teeth, however, you need to pay attention to a few key differences.
+In order to whiten eyes, you need to follow the same procedure as for whitening teeth.
+But there are a few key differences.